lmc-eu/matej-client-php/README.md

 ### Recommendations for single user

-You can get recommendations for single user using `recommendation()` builder.
+You can get recommendations for a single user using `recommendation()` builder.
-You can attach most recent interaction and user merge event to the request, so that they're taken into account when providing recommendations.
+You can attach most recent interaction and user merge event to the request so that they're taken into account when providing recommendations.

 ```php